srimanbadhri/Python-Lesson/_episodes/03-index-slice-subset.md

 It is worth noting that rows are selected when using loc with a single list of labels (or iloc with a single list of integers).
-However, unlike loc or iloc, indexing a data frame directly with labels will select columns (e.g. births_df[['species_id', 'plot_id', 'weight']]), while ranges of integers will select rows (e.g. surveys\_df[0:13]).
-Direct indexing of rows is redundant with using iloc, and will raise a KeyError if a single integer or list is used; the error will also occur if index labels are used without loc (or column labels used with it).
+However, unlike loc or iloc, indexing a data frame directly with labels will select columns, while ranges of integers willselect rows (e.g. births\_df[0:13]).
+Direct indexing of rows is redundant withusing iloc, and will raise a KeyError if a single integer or list is used; theerror will also occur if index labels are used without loc (or column labels used with it).
 A useful rule of thumb is the following: integer-based slicing is best done with iloc and will avoid errors (and is generally consistent with indexing of Numpy arrays), label-based slicing of rows is done with loc, and slicing of columns by